Hesperian Health Guides

 - abnormal discharge from a nipple

-- a painless swelling under the arm that does not go away
+- a painless swelling under the arm that does not go away after 4 to 6 weeks

 Finding and treating breast cancer

-See a health worker right away if you have already had breast cancer and find another lump in the breast or notice other warning signs of cancer.
+See a health worker right away if you have already had breast cancer and find another lump in the breast or notice other warning signs of breast cancer.

 Treatment depends on how advanced the cancer is and what is available where you live.
 If a lump is small and found early, just removing the lump may be effective.
 But for some cases of breast cancer, an operation may be needed to remove the whole breast.
-Sometimes doctors also use medicines and radiation therapy.
+Sometimes doctors also use chemotherapy medicines and radiation therapy.